VanceCTF/PlaidCTF-2018/README.md

 }
 ```

 The function names are chosen to represent what they do.
 And as we can see, there is no obvious way to delete items, thus making a heap based exploit less likely<sup>[citation needed]</sup>.
 We can just list them and rename the shop.
 Of course there is a bit of reversing necessary to come up with those names.
+My first guess for a vulnerability was the `get_input()` function, but the input is sanitized properly, so this was a dead end (that i am redacting from this writeup).
 First lets get a look at the `add_item()` (formerly known as `sub_400A5B()`) function to gain further knowledge of the layout of single items.

 ```c
 Item* add_item()